godonnell2/graceodonnell/_posts/2017-06-17-five-reasons-corporate-video.markdown

 >“Audiences are about 10 times more likely to engage, embed, share, and comment on video content than blogs or related social posts.”

->Rob Ciampa, Chief Content Officer Magazine
+>Pixability

 ### Issues solved by explainer videos

-You're posting carefully considered Twitter and Facebook ads and writing perfect copy in your email campaigns but still not seeing much in terms of ROI.
+You’re posting carefully considered Twitter and Facebook ads and writing perfect copy in your email campaigns but still not seeing much in terms of ROI.

-Your breadth of work has expanded so much that you're having difficulties communicating the extent of your new scope to their users.
+You have expanded hugely the range of services, that your business can now offer to your clients,  but you are failing to communicate all these new possibilities.

 If either of those scenarios resonates with you, then maybe it’s time to take a serious look at how explainer videos have been solving these same problems for years.